 “Our guests and team members are ready for the return of fun and signature Six Flags thrills in 2021,” said senior vice president of park operations Bonnie Weber.
 “Last year, we set the standard for operating our parks safely, and entertained millions of guests in adherence to government, and CDC health guidelines at 21 of our 26 parks.”

-For animal lovers, NJ’s Six Flags Wild Safari Drive-Thru will reopen on March 20.
+For animal lovers, there’s the Six Flags Wild Safari Drive-Thru.
 During COVID, guests were welcomed to drive a 4.5-mile journey to see animals from around the globe while streaming an audio tour from the safety of their cars.
-Most animals in the safari are free roaming and the 350-acre preserve will debut a plethora of baby animals including bison calves, Asian water buffalo and kangaroo joeys.
+Most animals in the safari are free roaming and the 350-acre preserve has welcomed a plethora of baby animals including bison calves, Asian water buffalo and kangaroo joeys.

 Guests of Great Adventure and Hurricane Harbor will need to follow safety and social distancing rules that have been in place due to COVID-19.
 Guests can expect temperature checks, mask mandates throughout the parks, increased sanitization and touch-free security checks, among other safety measures.